 Just about everything that happens in a courtroom can seem confusing to someone who hasn't experienced the justice system firsthand.
 Even the courtroom itself can be confounding.
 This overview, however, will help orient you to the typical criminal court.

-Most courtrooms have a spectator area in the back, often separated by a “bar” or partition from the rest of the courtroom.
+Most courtrooms have a spectator area in the back, a gallery, often separated by a "bar" or partition from the rest of the courtroom.
 Members of the public, including those who come to court to support a family member or friend, sit in this area.

 Defendants who are free on bail (or OR) usually sit in the spectator area of the courtroom until their cases are called by the courtroom clerk, bailiff, or judge.
 In-custody defendants wait in holding cells and are escorted into the courtroom by a bailiff.

-Jurors sit in the rows of seats near the judge, called the jury box, during trial.
+Jurors sit in the rows of seats near the judge, called the jury box, during the trial.
 The jury box may remain empty during nonjury proceedings (or when a jury is deliberating), or the judge may use it to seat lawyers or in-custody defendants during pretrial hearings (including arraignments and motions).

 The judge's bench is the raised wooden desk or podium at the front of the courtroom where the judge sits.
 Attorneys and defendants alike shouldn't go near the bench unless they ask for and receive the judge's permission to do so.
 Forbidden territory includes the "well," which is the space between counsel table and the bench, where the courtroom clerk and the court reporter may sit.
 (Courtroom clerks may alternatively sit on the side of the judge's bench opposite the witness box.)